digitalservicebund/ris-ui/README.md

 > If you're using Nuxt, follow the instructions for [Nuxt](#nuxt-setup) below instead.

 Import and apply the RIS UI theme, styling, and fonts where you set up your application (typically `main.ts`):

+> [!TIP]
+>
-As of Tailwind V4.
+> As of Tailwind V4.
 The style is now integrated through the global CSS file, simplifying the setup.

 ```diff
   // main.ts